CasianLW/Task-Manager-API-Express-Node/README.md

 #### Users Routes (Requires Authentication by .env AdminKey)

-\*set the api key in authorisation to Admin-Key and its value
+\*set the api key in authorisation to Admin-Key and its value (from .env)

 - **GET** `/users`: Fetch all users
 - **POST** `/users`: Create a new user.